ethannicholas/Frost/docs/initMethods.md

 If you do not explicitly invoke another `init` method, Frost appends an implicit call to the no-argument superclass `init` method, exactly as if your `init` method ended with a call to `super.init()`.
-Of course, if there is no no-argument superclass `init`, or if it is not legal to call the superclass `init` at this point (because you have already called an instance method), an error will be generated.
+If there is no no-argument superclass `init`, or if it is not legal to call the superclass `init` at this point (because you have already called an instance method), an error will be generated.

 Invoking Other Constructors
 ---------------------------